 Include your name and the name of your blog.
 Make it less than 200 characters.

 Give information about you, your blog, and who you help.
 Tell them what to do.
 Include a call to action.

-Have a profile picture of yourself or your brand if you shy like me.
+Have a profile picture of yourself or your brand if you are shy like me.
 Include keywords in your brand name.
-Use a consistent username and picture on all your social media platforms
+Use a consistent username and picture on all your social media platforms.

 Create at least 5 to 10 boards to start